ystv/website2020/README.md

 ### Developing database locally
 You will need a PostgreSQL instance running which you can get running easy with Docker.
 ```
-docker run \
-    -d \
+docker-compose up -d
-    --name ystv-website2020-db \
-    -e POSTGRES_PASSWORD=changeme \
-    -p 5432:5432 \
-    -v ystv-website2020-db-data:/var/lib/postgresql/data \
-    postgres
 ```

-- Switch `changeme` with a password you want
-- This will create a Docker volume called `ystv-website-2020-db-data` to allow data persistence
-- Can be started and stopped with `docker start/stop ystv-website2020-db`
+Started and stopped with `docker-compose up -d / docker-compose down`

-Can access the built-in psql client with
+Access the built-in psql client with
 ```
 docker exec -it ystv-website2020-db psql -U postgres
 ```

+### Installing the `psql` client
 It's recommended to also install `psql` which is not available in Ubuntu 20.40's repos so it will need to be added.

 Add PostgreSQL repo signing key